edoipi/TweakOrTreat/README.md

 - Wild Stalker Ranger archetype - ranger with rage
 - Ocean's Echo Oracle archetype - oracle with bardic performance
 - Sylvan Trickter Rogue archetype - rogue with hexes
+- Virtuous Bravo paladin - swashbuckler paladin, requires Derring-Do mod to work
+- Holy Guide paladin - tiny archetype giving favored terrain and teamwork feat for mercies
+- Oath Against Chaos paladin - smite chaos instead of smite evil
+- Myrmidiarch magus - more fighter-like magus
+- Stonelord paladin - defensive dwarven paladin
+- Oath of the People's Council paladin - paladin mixed with bard
 - Alternative racial triats for halfling: fleet of foot
 - Alternative racial traits for human: Awarness, Dual Talent, Giant Ancestry, Heart of the Fey, Military Tradition, Powerful Presence, Unstoppable Magic
+- Alternative racial traits for half-elf: Dual Minded, Multidisciplined(requires Favored Class)
 - Extra Discovery feat
 - Arcane Discovery arcanist exploit
 - Unification of ki between classes
 - Ki pool Rogue Talent(keep in mind it was never made into unchained, so it is questionable if it should be here)
 - Rogue can select Ninja Tricks
+- Arsenal Chaplain gets acces to Advanced Weapon Training - might be overpowered so be careful
+- Extra deities with nice domains: Ragathiel, Tsukiyo and Gruhastha
 optional:
 - move and swift action bardic performance for ocean's echo oracle, sensei monk and evangelist cleric
 - hold weapons in two hands in inventory preview - experimental
 - replace estoc and rapier animation with one handed slashing weapon animation(still bad but in some ways looks better)
 - if holding weapon in one hand with other hand empty, character does not keep the empty hand high in the air
+- advisors use their highest stat instead of the one normally used at their current role(disabled by default)
 Details:
 Mindchemist's Perfect Recall affects both "Knowledge" and "Lore" skills.
 Mindchemist loses first instance of poison resistance instead of poison use that does not exist in this game.